 Given these changing market dynamics, this is not a space that lawyers have historically played in and it’s not necessarily a skillset that sits comfortably in a GC’s toolbox.
 The rapid pace and ‘noise’ of new technologies, apps, AI, competition can be bamboozling and confusing, yet GC’s are expected to be ‘in the know’, to have a view, and ultimately to be able to come up with practical solutions.

 In this scenario, it’s less about key questions and more about the feedback we hear, such as the importance of understanding upfront what the business expectation is of the legal operating model.
 Think ‘relevance’ and ‘Return on Investment’ (ROI), not billable hours; the value of peer education / discussion and beware the generalists and self-appointed experts who can only ‘talk the talk’ as success only comes with ‘walking the walk’…and lawyers are known not to suffer fools gladly.

 5. The legal operating model is no longer just the domain for the multi-nationals and/or traditional regional operators.

-The rapid growth of businesses which know no-boundaries, underpinned by technological advancements have witnessed the necessity of interim operating models, on more of a variable cost-base structure.
+The rapid growth of businesses which know no-boundaries, underpinned by technological advancements and access to remote legal talent pools, have witnessed the necessity of interim operating models, on more of a variable cost-base structure.
 This allows GCs to better manage for ‘hockey-stick’ growth, cater to differentiated market requirements and expectations and to focus on doing one’s job rather than constantly be interviewing for full-time resources.